ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

     }

 Now it's much easier to tell just by glancing into `tasks/styles.js` that styles have 3 related tasks.

 I'm sure you can imagine extending this concept to other grouped tasks, like all the things you might want to do with scripts, images, or anything else.
 That gives us a reasonable configuration organization.
-Finding things will be much easier, trust me!
+Finding things will be much easier, trust me.

 And that's it!
 The whole point of what we learned.
 Now you can give me my bear back and continue your regular deeds.

 ## Conclusion

 Grunt is no longer that fresh and bright.
 But till the date it is straightforward and reliable tool that does it job well and with proper treatment gives even less reasons to swap it for something newer.

-Let's recap:
+Let's recap what you can do to help it:

 1. For tasks loading use `[jit-grunt](https://github.com/shootaroo/jit-grunt)` instead of `[load-grunt-tasks](https://github.com/sindresorhus/load-grunt-tasks)`.
 It's same, but insanely faster.
 2. Move specific tasks configs from Gruntfile into external config files to keep things organized.
 3. Use native `[grunt.task.loadTasks](http://gruntjs.com/api/grunt.task#grunt.task.loadtasks)` to load external config files.
-It's simple but powerful as it exposes all Grunt capabilities in all config files.
+It's simple but powerful as it exposes all Grunt capabilities.
 4. Finally, think about better way to organize you config files!
 Group them by feature or domain instead of the task itself.
 Use `[grunt.config.merge](https://gruntjs.com/api/grunt.config#grunt.config.merge)` to split complex tasks like `watch`.

-And for sure, finally check [Grunt documentation](https://gruntjs.com/getting-started).
+And for sure, check [Grunt documentation](https://gruntjs.com/getting-started).
 After all those years it still worth a read.

 If you like to see a real-world example, check out [Kotsu](https://github.com/LotusTM/Kotsu), a Grunt-based Starter Web Kit and Static Website Generator.
 There you'll find even more tricks.